 These small islands have had European settlements since the early days when Québec was considered a part of New France.
 From 1832 until 1937, Gross I'le, was used as a quarantine station for European immigrants arriving at Montreal by ship.

 If you are in Québec in the month of March and early April, you will be there at the right time to take part in sugaring parties, or sugar shacks.
-If you would rather fit a sugaring party into your travels at this point in the schedule, instead of skiing, you will find lots happening at Sainte-Marcelline.
+If you would rather fit a sugaring party into your travels at this point in the schedule, instead of skiing, you will find lots happening in the Eastern Townships.

 Some sugaring parties have meals, music and other forms of entertainment to add to the activities.
 You can go for a walk in the woods and observe the process.
 The workers often sprinkle the runny sap on the snowy ground.
 The sap hardens somewhat when it comes in contact with the snow and then you can pick up the sap and "pull" it like taffy.
 When sugar shacks offer the possibility of "pulling taffy", it is called a "trier de sucre".

-You reach your destination, Mont Orford, by driving along Autoroute 10, a few kilometres outside the town of Magog.
-This ski area covers three different peaks, Mont Orford, Mont Giroux, and Mont Alfred DesRochers.
+You reach your destination, Mont Orford, by driving along Highway 112 from Magog.
+This ski area is owned byt he province of Québec and covers three different peaks, Mont Orford, Mont Giroux, and Mont Alfred DesRochers.
 All these mountains are more than 2,000 feet high and the runs are interconnected giving skiers lots of choice on how to get down the hill.
 The resort offers dining, ski schools, and child care.
-Click here for more details.
 There is also a snow park and a half-pipe for snowboarders at this resort, not to mention ice-climbing, sleigh rides, snowshoeing and cross-country skiing.